jedevc/fyp-report/report.md

 [Appendix X](#appendix-x), along with the full contents of the survey, and are also present in the `examples/server/` directory in the codebase.

-To properly randomise these challenges, and collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesise and build individualised challenges for each user based on a randomly generated user id stored as cookie.
-Additionally, the web app collects survey responses, and saves them to a PostgreSQL database, which is managed and interfaced with using a Directus dashboard.
+To properly randomise these challenges and to collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesise and build individualised challenges for each user based on a randomly generated user id stored as cookie.
+Additionally, the web app collects survey responses, saving them to a PostgreSQL database, which is managed and interfaced with using a Directus dashboard.

-The challenges and survey were open for a little over a week, and throughout it's duration collected X responses.
-While obviously insufficient to draw strong conclusions, there are some clear trends in the data.
+The challenges and survey were open for a little over a week and throughout its duration collected X responses.
+While insufficient to draw strong conclusions, there are some clear trends in the data.

 ...